woodyrew/dotfiles/README.md

 ```
 Should locate them for you.

+# Sublime Text Preferences
+Have a look in the `sublime` directory for how to get my preferences.

 # Disclaimer

 You run this code at your own risk; I take no responsibility for any damage that is caused by running this installation.